 Note, standard cheques are not used in the Netherlands – if you deposit a cheque into your account (even if denominated in euros) you will likely be charged a hefty €15-€20 for the privilege.

 Once your main current account is set up, you can easily open a savings accounts (sparen), although interest rates in the Netherlands and Euro area are currently very low.
 You will find slightly higher interest savings rates on offer from either smaller banks or foreign banks.
-For example, NIBC Direct (Netherlands), Argenta (Belgium), Garanti Bank (Turkey) and Anadolu Bank (Turkey) all beat the savings interest rates from the main Dutch banks.
+For a listing see Savings Accounts Rates in the Netherlands

 Investment accounts (beleggen) can also be set up at most banks or by using a specialist broker such as Binck.
 Ethical investment products are available with ASN and Triodos Bank – some of which are exempt from Dutch wealth tax.